lincolnloop/django-dynamic-raw-id/README.rst

 Example::

-    # In case the script is setup at /foobar/dynamic_raw_id/
+    # In case the app is setup at /foobar/dynamic_raw_id/
     url(r'^foobar/dynamic_raw_id/', include('dynamic_raw_id.urls')),

     # Provide a